SethBennett2523/TrainingAutomation/README.md

 - Always use British English spelling in comments, docstrings, and user-facing strings wherever possible
 - Examples:
-  - "colour" instead of "color"
   - "optimisation" instead of "optimization"
   - "centre" instead of "center"
   - "visualise" instead of "visualize"